-Today’s prospects require a different kind of sales approach.
+Today’s prospects require a different kind of marketing approach.

 Mental Preparedness: Fill your workspace with things that make you feel positive and happy (pictures of family, favorite knickknacks, etc.).
 Mentally prepare yourself to be resilient to rejection.
-Expect to be told NO. Rejection is a part of sales, and a positive outlook will increase your success.
-If you can’t handle constant rejection, rude and disrespectful people, maybe selling isn’t for you.
+Expect to be told NO. Rejection is a part of the marketing process, and a positive outlook will increase your success.
+If you can’t handle constant rejection and rude and disrespectful people, maybe marketing isn’t for you.
 Sometimes you need to remind yourself that what you have to offer may not be right for the client.
 I refer to this as “not being a good fit.”
 In fact, I suggest you even make the point with a skeptical prospect that what you have to offer “may not be a good fit for them!”
 This soft reverse psychology often works very well to make your prospect stop and think before they throw you out the door.
-In the end, create a positive routine you can perform before each sales visit, such as listening to a song that makes you feel invincible, or jogging-in-place.
+In the end, create a positive routine you can perform before each sales visit, such as listening to a song that makes you feel invincible or jogging in place.

-Voice Tone and Style: Successful salespeople have a ‘customer service’ voice.
-It takes time to truly master, but is worth the effort, since customers instantly make assumptions based on first impressions.
-Enlist friends and family members to practice your voice on.
+Voice Tone and Style: Successful salespeople have a ‘customer service voice.
+It takes time to truly master but is worth the effort since customers instantly make assumptions based on first impressions.
+Enlist friends and family members to practice your voice.
 The ideal sales voice is assured, friendly, and energetic.
 It is respectful, but also conversational.
 It’s been said that the lower your voice, the more weight it carries.
-Certainly, we are all blessed with a certain pitch and tone, but a concentrated effort to make it supportive, warm, and welcome will be very helpful.
+Certainly, we are all blessed with a certain pitch and tone, but a concentrated effort to make it supportive, warm, and welcoming will be very helpful.

 People Buy Based On Emotion: Customers have needs that are not being met, and typical salespeople generally never satisfy that customers’ needs.
-Almost everyone makes purchases based on emotion, and the justifies that purchase using logic and rationalization!
+Almost everyone makes purchases based on emotion, and they justify that purchase using logic and rationalization!
 An effective salesperson appeals to the emotional desires to convince them, by making the customer “want” what the salesperson is offering.
 Storytelling is the perfect way to highlight the “pain” a client is experiencing, which increases the likelihood they will make the decision to buy.
 All the big brands (we see them on TV every day), use emotion to sell their products.
-No one really cares the details of how Heinz Ketchup is made, but we all care about that thick, sweet, slow-dripping taste on a burger.
+No one really cares about the details of how Heinz Ketchup is made, but we all care about that thick, sweet, slow-dripping taste on a burger.
 Experts all agree, people buy based on emotion and justify the purchase with logic.
-Always keep the importance of the needs – emotion concept in mind when speaking with customers.
+Always keep the importance of the needs-emotion concept in mind when speaking with customers.
 It’s important to understand how the client evaluates that needs / emotional process.
 An example is the hotel owner certainly needs guests to stay in his rooms.
 That’s a financial given.
-However, the emotion of having a major disaster, having guest leave or unable to check in because rooms are not available is the emotional aspect.
-They will react immediately to the emotional side and then rationalize later that heads-in-beds is essential.
+However, the emotion of having a major disaster, having guest leave, or being unable to check in because rooms are not available is the emotional aspect.
+They will react immediately to the emotional side and then rationalize later that heads-in-beds are essential.